-The Ross Energy Club (REC) is a group of ambitious MBA students and thensome who share a passion for energy.
-REC's mission is to educate its members and provide access to employment opportunities ranging from traditional energy trading to renewable energy finance to new energy technologies.
+The Energy Club at Ross (ECR) is a group of ambitious MBA students and then some who share a passion for energy.
+ECR's mission is to educate its members and provide access to employment opportunities ranging from traditional energy trading to renewable energy finance to new energy technologies.
 This variety of interests enables cross-pollination of students' knowledge from past and current experiences with University and corporate resources.
-REC currently has nearly 200 members, and an executive board of fourteen officers lead the club's activities.
+ECR currently has nearly 200 members, and an executive board of twelve officers lead the club's activities.

-REC has helped members earn prominent positions at energy companies.
-Many former REC members remain active with the club and are available to help current students.
+ECR has helped members earn prominent positions at energy companies.
+Many former ECR members remain active with the club and are available to help current students.
 In addition, the greater University of Michigan community has over 450,000 living alumni– more than any other University in the United States.
-UM alumni have proven to be a fantastic resource for career development and REC works vigorously to foster relationships with them.
-Alumni also help create and manage relationships between REC and top energy companies.
+UM alumni have proven to be a fantastic resource for career development and ECR works vigorously to foster relationships with them.
+Alumni also help create and manage relationships between ECR and top energy companies.

 The Energy Club provides opportunities throughout the year for students new to the energy industry or with prior experience to grow and develop their skills:

 Participate in the country's leading Renewable Energy Case Competiton

 Consult for leading energy firms and build your resume

 Attend the Energy Club's annual conference on the latest themes impacting the market

 Meet with energy-focused companies in San Francisco, Boston, Denver, and more

 Attend Lunch 'n' Learns and educational events hosted by the club